 Members are invited to serve for an unlimited term.
 Members must agree to participate in CAP meetings and conference calls.
 CAP members should be available to attend meetings in person whenever possible.
-The CAP will select technical advisors to assist them.
+CAP members may be relieved for lack of participation in CAP activities or for failure to comply with the Rules of Conduct (see below).